 Related Reading: The Insane Amount of Calories NFL Players Eat When Cultivating Mass

 Joe Montana, former quarterback for the San Francisco 49ers and Kansas City Chiefs

 This legendary Hall of Famer now slings meat instead of footballs (he’s an investor in the online meat purveyor Crowd Cow), and he says nothing screams tailgating like a tried and true burger.
 “It’s the simplicity of a quality hamburger that makes it perfect,” Montana says.
 Pro tip: Form your patties ahead of time and layer them between pieces of wax paper, then they can go straight from the cooler to the grill.

-Preston Smith, linebacker for the Washington Redskins
+Preston Smith, linebacker for the Green Bay Packers

 No tailgate is complete without snacks and sides.
 “When I went to tailgates growing up, my favorite food was always the sides because they’re really what keeps the tailgate going,” says Smith.
 His go-tos are items that are easy to make ahead and transport, like baked beans or mac ‘n’ cheese.